George Noel Hill

 George Noel Hill FRIBA, MTPI (1893–1985) was a British architect.
-He was the City Architect of Manchester and the Lancashire County Architect.
+He served as City Architect of Manchester and later as Lancashire County Architect.

-G. Noel Hill was born in Wallasey, northern England, and educated at the King William's College, Isle of Man.
+Hill was born in Wallasey, Merseyside, and educated at King William's College on the Isle of Man.
 He then proceeded to the School of Architecture at the University of Liverpool.

-During 1912–1926, Hill worked with three private architectural firms in Liverpool.
-He also served as a private in the King's Regiment (Liverpool) during World War One.
-In 1926, he was appointed senior assistant in the Liverpool City Architect's department.
-From 1928 to 1932, he worked as the chief architectural assistant in the Leicester Corporation Surveyor's department.
-While working in Leicester, he designed the Leicester City Police Headquarters (with A.T.
-Gooseman) and additions to Leicester Town Hall, including a Council Chamber and suite for the Lord Mayor of the city.
+From 1912 to 1926, Hill worked with three private architectural firms in Liverpool.
+He also served as a private in the King's Regiment (Liverpool) during the First World War.
+In 1926 he was appointed senior assistant in the Liverpool City Architect's Department.
+From 1928 to 1932, he worked as chief architectural assistant in the Leicester Corporation Surveyor's Department.
+While in Leicester, he designed the Leicester City Police Headquarters (with A. T. Gooseman) and additions to Leicester Town Hall, including a council chamber and a suite for the Lord Mayor of the city.